acfr/RobustNeuralNetworks/README.md

 # Robust Neural Networks

-TODO: Edit the README, everything below this line is outdated as of 2025.

-This repository containts a collection of Lipschitz bounded networks to use for our research at the ACFR.
-All networks are implemented in Python/JAX.
+This repository will contain a collection of our robust neural networks, all implemented in Python/JAX.

-The intention is to have a common library of network implementations so that we can avoid repeated code.
-This way, we can all contribute to making the networks more efficient and sufficiently modular for use in all of our research projects.
+The intention is for this to be the one and only set of implementations for (eg) REN, LBDN, BiLipNet, PLNet, etc. to make sure we all use up-to-date versions of the code.
+We will also publish this repository and use it to distribute to the community alongside various research papers.

-This repository is a work-in-progress.
+This repository and README are a work-in-progress.

 ## Installation